community-mentorship/platform/README.md

 ## License

-This project is proprietary software developed for Lenny's Slack community mentorship program.
+Open Source License TBD

 ## Support

-For technical issues or feature requests, please contact the development team through the community Slack workspace.
+For technical issues or feature requests, please contact the development team in Discussion.